Amina Adamu Aliyu: Career

 in 2014 she was the presiding Judge of the case between former Governor of the Central Bank of Nigeria Sanusi Lamido Sanusi and the son of former emir of Kano Alhaji (Dr) Ado Bayero, Sanusi Ado Bayero over the Throne of Kano Emirate where informed the court that there is irregularities in the selection process as one of the kingmakers in the person of Alhaji Bello Abubakar the Sarkin Dawaki Mai Tuta was restraint from presenting himself as kingmaker by Court of Appeal in Kaduna.

 She was also the presiding judge case between Government of Kano State and Mubarak Usman who was guilt of raping Ummussalama 7 years of age.
-Ummussalam was the first prosecution Witness she stated that "after coming from school on 25/6/2013 Mubarak held her hands and took her to an room and removed her wears and inserted something like a stone inside her.

-the second prosecution Witness testified that on the said 25th, she saw the Mubarak with the Ummussalama in the said room and when Mubarak saw her, he release the girl and ran away.
+Ummussalam was the first prosecution Witness she stated that "after coming from school on 25/6/2013 Mubarak held her hands and took her to a room and removed her wears and inserted something like a stone inside her.
+The second prosecution Witness testified that on the said 25th, she saw the Mubarak with the Ummussalama in the said room and when Mubarak saw her, he release the girl and ran away.
 Consequently, she informed the mother of the girl what she saw. prosecution called 6 witnesses and exhibits A-C were tendered while the Mubarak testified for himself and called a him also a witness Mubarak stated that "I could remember that on 25/6/2013 at about 12.00, while I was with my friend in person of Umar, one small girl came to pass, my friend called the girl and took her inside the waiting room of Alhaji Malam's house where put his penis inside her private part.
 After he finished, then I took over from him before I finish, a woman came to pass where she saw me with the girl, I released the girl, the mother of the girl went to informed my parent and also informed the girls' teacher in their school who refused to leave the issue, and reported to the police."